-The defendants' daughter pulled the dog away and told the victim that the dog was a "bad dog" after the bite happened.
+According to reports, the defendants’ daughter pulled the dog away and told the victim that the dog was a “bad dog” after the bite happened.
 The injuries suffered by the claimant required several surgeries and caused a staph infection.

 Staph infections are caused by a germ called staphylococcus bacteria, which is commonly found on the skin and nose of healthy individuals.
 These bacteria seldom cause problems or cause minor skin infections.
 But staph infections can be deadly if the bacterium enters the bloodstream, joints, bones, heart, or lungs.

 Dogs bite around 4 1/2 million people annually.
 And 1 in 5 of those unfortunate enough to be bitten require medical attention.
 Furthermore, over 30,000 people have to undergo reconstructive surgery as a result.